-The six players Barcelona signed alongside Luis Suarez & how they fared
+The 6 players Barcelona signed along with Luis Suarez & how they fared

 The summer of 2014 was a big one at Barcelona.
 It was the first of Josep Maria Bartomeu’s ill-fated presidency, and the club was still reeling from being pipped to the La Liga title by Atletico Madrid.

 The response was to spend over €160million in the transfer market, with almost half of that outlay on a club-record signing, Luis Suarez.